Experience Design & Management, Department of

 To view contact information, verify you are human below:

-Mat Duerden received a Ph.D. in Recreation, Park and Tourism Sciences from Texas A&M University and a M.S. in Youth and Family Recreation from Brigham Young University.
-He is an Assistant Professor of Recreation Management at Brigham Young University.
+Mat is an Associate Professor of Experience Design and Management at Brigham Young University.
 His teaching focuses on experience design and design thinking.
 His research focuses on experience design in both work and non-work contexts.
 Mat’s publications have appeared in a variety of journals including Leisure Sciences, Journal of Environmental Psychology, Journal of Adolescent Research and Journal of Leisure Research.
+Mat Duerden received a Ph.D. in Recreation, Park and Tourism Sciences from Texas A&M University and a M.S. in Youth and Family Recreation from Brigham Young University.
 Mat is married to Chenae Duerden and they have four children, Jackson, Layla, Cooper, and Adele.

 - PhD, Recreation, Park and Tourism Sciences, Texas A&M University, 2009

 - MS, Youth and Family Recreation, Brigham Young University, 2006

 - BA, German, Brigham Young University, 2003

 - Academy of Management - The Academy of Management is the preeminent professional association for management and organization scholars.
 Our worldwide members are professors and Ph.D. students in business schools at universities, academics in related social science and other fields, and practitioners who value knowledge creation and application.
 Founded in 1936, our global community today is nearly 20,000 strong, spanning 115 countries.
 2016 - 2017

 - National Recreation and Park Association 2005 - 2016